seregazhuk/seregazhuk.github.io_old/_posts/2018-03-13-using-router-with-reactphp-http.md

 });
 {% endhighlight %}

 In the snippet above we define two routes: to list all tasks and to add a new one.
 For each route, we call `addRoute()` method on an instance of `FastRoute\RouteCollector`.
 We provide a request method, path and a handler (a callable) to be called when this route is being matched.
 We need to store the result of `FastRoute\simpleDispatcher()` function in `$dispatcher` variable.
-Later we will use it to get an appropriate route for a specified path and request method.
+Later we will use it to get a corresponding route for a specified path and request method.

 ### Route dispatching
 And now is the most interesting part - dispatching.
-We need to somehow the requested route and get back the handler, that should be called in the response to the requested path and method.
+We need to somehow match the requested route and get back the handler, that should be called in the response to the requested path and method.
 This can be a separate middleware or we can inline it right in the `Server` constructor.
 For the simplicity let's inline it:

 {% highlight php %}
 <?php